learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 ## Objectives
 You will be able to:
-- Use loops to iterate over a collection of records
+* Use a `for` loop to iterate over a collection

 ## Identifying When To Use a For Loop

 In the last lesson, we worked with some of our travel data.
 Additional data has been compiled in the `cities.xlsx` excel spreadsheet.
-Let's retrieve this data from excel using the pandas library.
-Don't worry if pandas feels unfamiliar, it will be covered in detail later.
+Let's retrieve this data from excel using the Pandas library.
+Don't worry if Pandas feels unfamiliar, it will be covered in detail later.
 For now, just follow the provided code and get a feel for what is happening.
-First, read the information from excel as a list of dictionaries, with each dictionary representing a location.
+First, read the information from the excel file as a list of dictionaries, with each dictionary representing a location.
 Then, assign this list to the variable `cities`.

 ```python